MGMGXCV/Calc-Linea-Plano/README.md

 Para calcular otro plano nuevo cierra el gráfico (no la consola) y el proceso comenzará de nuevo.

-Agradecimientos a las librerías mathplotlib y mplstereonet.
+Agradecimientos a las librerías mathplotlib y mplstereonet y pyinstaller.

+Creado por Martín García Martín 2023.

+ENGLISH:
 This program calculates the plane contained by two lines.
 It can be useful to calculate the real dip of a plane from its apparent dips.

 To use it you only have to download the .exe file available in the releases tab of the repository (https://github.com/MGMGXCV/Calc-Linea-Plano).